 Your website’s Front-End includes everything your visitors will see.
 The page layout, the buttons they use to navigate, the page URL they see at the top of the page, and everything else.

-Front-End developers implement designs and assets onto your website and get them functioning as you want them.
+Front-End WordPress developers implement designs and assets onto your website and get them functioning as you want them.

 Your website’s Back-End is where everything powering the website is managed, from the way it communicates with your database, to the speed your webpages load.